 The adopted East Cambridgeshire Local Plan 2015 sets out the vision, objectives spatial strategy and policies for the future development of the district.
 It also identifies land and allocates sites for different types of development, such as housing and employment, to deliver the planned growth for the district to 2031.
 To download the East Cambridgeshire Local Plan 2015, Policies Map and supporting evidence, visit the East Cambridgeshire Local Plan 2015 page.

 Supplementary Planning Documents (SPDs) are developed to support the Local Plan.
 They provide guidance on a range of planning issues, such as Design, Developer Contributions, etc. In addition the Council adopted a number of Conservation Area Appraisals as SPDs.
 These documents are used to inform development proposals and decision making.
 To find out more, visit the Supplementary Planning Documents page.

-The Council is currently consulting jointly on the draft Cambridgeshire Flood and Water SPD.
-To read the document and have your say visit the Supplementary Planning Documents page.
+The Council is currently consulting on the draft Community-Led Development SPD.
+To read the document and have your say visit the Strategic Planning Current Consultations page.

 The Council monitors the performance of its planning policies to ensure they are effective.
 To download monitoring documents including the Annual Monitoring Report, Housing Land Supply Statement and Local Development Scheme, visit the Monitoring and Local Development Scheme page.

 The Statement of Community Involvement (SCI) explains how the Council will involve communities, individuals, infrastructure and service providers, and other key stakeholders in plan-making and planning decisions.
 To download the SCI, visit the Statement of Community Involvement page.